foreza/kb/readings/atomic-habits.md

 Did the stonecutter hit harder than before?
 No. It was the combined efforts of the hits before it that weakened it enough.

+You need to be patient.

-### Breaking a bad habit is tough, builidng a good habit is like caring for a delicate flower daily.
+### Breaking a bad habit is tough, building a good habit is like caring for a delicate flower daily.
 Focus on systems.
 Specific actionable goals are fine, but it's the journey that really matters.
 Goal - specific goal to achieve.
 System - the method of achieving the goal.